 My thesis and observations are from both the employee and employer sides.
-But what I have observed and researched is clear that permanent work from home will benefit the employer and the highly paid top-of-the-food-chain employees.
-It will not be beneficial for the low and maid-paid employees, along with some high-paid employees and for the freshmen and interns, it’s gonna be a nightmare.
+But what I have observed and researched is that permanent work from home will benefit the employer and the highly paid top-of-the-food-chain employees.
+It will not be beneficial for the low and maid-paid employees, along with some high-paid employees, and for the freshmen and interns, it will be a nightmare.
 So let’s get into the details of the fact that permanent work from home is a curse.

 Expectation VS Reality Of Work From Home

-Yes, it’s true permanent work from home has some perks but these are for the short term, but this is the grass is always greener on the other side type of thing.
-I am going to write from my own experiences and I apologize in advance if any employee or employer gets offended because of the opinions and experiences I write in the post.
-I am not pointing out anybody, but I am just stating the facts as they are and what they will lead to in general.
+Yes, permanent work from home has some perks, but these are short-term, and the grass is always greener on the other side type of things.
+I will write from my own experiences, and I apologize in advance if any employee or employer gets offended because of the opinions and experiences I write in the post.
+I am not pointing out anybody, but I am just stating the facts and what they will lead to in general.
 Experiences can vary from person to person and company to company.
-So let’s see what do you get from this predicament we call permanent work from home.
+So let’s see what you get from this predicament we call permanent work from home.

 Travel Expenses Expectation

-Yes, we do save the travel expenses when we permanently work from home and this is the second biggest save from the work from the home trend.
-Commuting is a stressful thing today and it’s even worst if you travel via public transport.
-Not having to travel to your office daily can not only save you some money it will also save you some mental capacity to focus on your work.
+Yes, we save travel expenses when we permanently work from home, which is the second biggest save from the home trend.
+Commuting is a stressful thing today, and it’s even worse if you travel via public transport.
+Not having to travel to your office daily can save you some money and save you some mental capacity to focus on your work.

 Travel Expenses Reality

-Do you expect that your company is gonna pay you the amount they use to you are saving from travel expenses?
-No, they are not gonna.
-Every company will give you the same excuse that you don’t have to travel to our office so you don’t need travel expenses.
-The company will also say you don’t need and accidental insurance either, so we don’t need to pay for that either.
-These are the 2 biggest expenses from your paycheck you could have saved but let me tell you your company is not gonna let you save that instead, they will save that money themselves.
+Do you expect your company to pay you the amount they use to save you from travel expenses?
+No, they are not going to.
+Every company will give you the same excuse that you don’t have to travel to our office, so you don’t need travel expenses.
+The company will also say you don’t need accidental insurance either, so we don’t need to pay for that either.
+These are the 2 biggest expenses from your paycheck you could have saved but let me tell you.
+Your company is not going to let you save that.
+Instead, they will save that money themselves.